 I think if there is a way of tracking that, if there is a way of putting definitive numbers on that, then that is an incredibly strong way of talking to leadership about the power of Internal Comms more generally, but specifically about ambassador programs, which does help people develop and connect and build their networks and progress through the business.

-So yes, I think getting a number around that is fascinating and a really exciting development that you have.
+Yes, I think getting a number around that is fascinating and a really exciting development that you have.

 Imogen Hitchcock: I'm just going to consider what my role as an Internal Communicator is, and is it a marketing role and I'm not sure that it's a purely marketing role.
 I think my role is to help people do their job.
 To help them feel good about doing their job and to give them the motivation and the means in order to become brand advocates for me.

-So there is a bit of marketing in there as well, but there's also quite a lot of more tactical, fundamental things around understanding business objectives, understanding roles within that understanding vision.
+There is a bit of marketing in there as well, but there's also quite a lot of more tactical, fundamental things around understanding business objectives, understanding roles within that understanding vision.
 I think the way in which we currently measure Internal Comms is very HR focused.
 We use employee engagement surveys, and we use pulse surveys and we use the focus groups.

 It would be nice to have a more data driven way of measuring the metrics.
 But as I said before, a lot of what we do is not really that tangible.
 It's not something we can link directly to sales figures, and Internal Communications departments can't necessarily say we've gone up in sales by 5% that's due to X, Y, and Z.

 Jonathan Davies: I actually think that a non-answer is perfectly fine in this case.
 Maybe that's just a very biased point of view because this is how I used to do my thing, but I agree with you.
 It's definitely not a matter of you're essentially a marketer.
-You evaluate, according to that, it's just, I've always seen, you know, sending that top down news and writing a good story on behalf of my CEO, kind of what a marketer does with the press release or, you know, a PR person, that from the bottom upside fostering conversation to happen, kind of what a social media community manager does.
+You evaluate, according to that, it's just, I've always seen, sending that top down news and writing a good story on behalf of my CEO, kind of what a marketer does with the press release or a PR person, that from the bottom upside fostering conversation to happen, kind of what a social media community manager does.

 Our role is to challenge.
 Our role is to sit on the side of the employee, to ask questions that they don't think they can ask, and it's to get that voice heard at the top.
-And then also to help the top, the leadership's voice be heard at the bottom as well.
-So I see us as a sort of middleman, as opposed to just someone who sends out stories.
+Then also to help the top, the leadership's voice be heard at the bottom as well.
+I see us as a sort of middleman, as opposed to just someone who sends out stories.

 But the teams within factories and distribution centers are really sort of the people that you need to listen to the most, because that's where the problem is going to start.
 If there is discontent, it's more likely to start there and we need to be able to address that and be able to talk about those issues.

-Imogen Hitchcock: Yeah, Absolutely.
+Imogen Hitchcock: Yeah, absolutely.

 Jonathan Davies: It's a beautiful point.
 I think to that one there's one more thing that I wanted to touch upon because we were very much talking about, you cannot determine who ambassadors are from the top.
-Just like I, you know, I see a correlation between that and your company core values.
+Just like I see a correlation between that and your company core values.
 Those are sometimes also determined from the top, which may not be what they are.

-And I think that element of respect and trust is really important.
+I think that element of respect and trust is really important.
 If you have a group of ambassadors that people do not respect or trust or believe, then it's not going to work.
 The fact is that if your team is unmotivated, no matter the incentives that you put in place around an ambassador program, it's not gonna work, right?

-So firstly, you need to make sure that your engagement level is where it needs to be across your organization.
+Firstly, you need to make sure that your engagement level is where it needs to be across your organization.
 Then if you, your leadership team, does feel that mandating people or volunteer people for an ambassador program is the way forward, you need to make sure that they're volunteering for the right people, the people who are motivated and passionate and who have a certain level of soft skills that you need in order to make it work.

 We can figure out who we would want to volunteer.
 Then maybe as Internal Communicators, we can then step in and say, well, I've asked Mary and Mary actually really doesn't want to do this.
-So maybe that wasn't a great idea, but we can move on to the next one on the list.
+Maybe that wasn't a great idea, but we can move on to the next one on the list.
 That could be a decent approach, right?

 Imogen Hitchcock: Yeah, I think there's always compromises and there's always hybrid schemes that you can try.
-You know, ultimately, even though Internal Communicators and leadership teams may seem to be on the opposite ends of the spectrum, ultimately we have one thing in common and that is that we want to see the business succeed and we want our employees to be productive and happy in their work.
+Ultimately, even though Internal Communicators and leadership teams may seem to be on the opposite ends of the spectrum, ultimately we have one thing in common and that is that we want to see the business succeed and we want our employees to be productive and happy in their work.

 There's absolutely no point in having an ambassador program that is seen as a corporate math piece.
 This should actually be a group of people who love their company, who love what they do and want to help tell that story and spread that story both internally and eventually externally, too.